To view or edit the story details, click its name in the grid. The following fields are available:

 Click Full Details to see the following fields.

-- Developmental Step or Operational Step is a part of a process flow and is used to provide a continuous flow of value through the agile process.
+- Operational Step is a part of an operational process flow and is used to provide a continuous flow of value through the agile process.
 It depends on the program you select.
-You can learn more about process flows in the topic Create Process Flows.
-If the Map Process Steps to States option on the applicable process flow is enabled, then when you set a process step and save the story, the state will be changed based on its association with the process step.

 - Design/Assumptions/Notes include any additional notes or design assumptions needed to complete a story.